Page loading ... Please wait.

 Apricot Tart Recipe

-This European-style Apricot Tart shows how good perfectly ripened fruit can taste.
-Fresh apricots are such a treat so when we use them in our baking we want a dessert that brings out their wonderfully sweet and acidic flavor.
+This European-style Apricot Tart shows how good perfectly ripened apricots can taste.
+Fresh apricots are such a treat so when we use them in our baking we want a dessert that brings out their sweet and acidic flavor.
 I believe this tart does just that.
-It takes fresh apricots, with their skins still intact, cuts them into thick wedges, gently tosses them with just sugar and salt, and arranges them on a platform of buttery crisp pastry.
-I love how this tart looks after it is baked, the pastry is a lovely golden brown color and the apricot wedges are soft with beautifully caramelized tips.
-No one will be able to resist a slice of this tart, especially when served warm with a small scoop of vanilla ice cream.
+It takes fresh apricots, with their skins still intact, cuts them into thick wedges, gently tosses them with sugar and a little salt, and arranges them on a platform of buttery crisp pastry.
+I love how this tart looks after it is baked, the golden brown pastry and the apricot wedges with their caramelized tips.
+Very nice warm from the oven served with a small scoop of vanilla ice cream.

 The pastry used for this apricot tart is made from a mixture of flour, a little sugar, salt, butter, and ice water.
 It has a high ratio of fat to flour which gives the pastry its crisp and crumbly texture and buttery flavor.
 No tart or pie pan is needed here, for this is what we call a free form tart.
 That means the pastry is rolled out, the fruit is arranged on top, and then the edges of the pastry are folded up and over the fruit.
 It is the perfect backdrop for fresh fruit at its prime.
 I have used the same technique for this Peach Tart, and this Raspberry Tart.
 The secret to its success is to bake it in a hot oven so that the pastry bakes and browns quickly and the fruit softens, yet still retains its shape.